cirosantilli/git-tutorial/index.md

     ln -s shared/a.sty a.sty

 Now the dir called `shared` was created and contains your repo.

-Don't ever touch that dir directly.
-Changes in that dir are not seen by git.

 ##Clone a repo that contains a submodule